 Meet Your Counselor

-Anger Management, Cognitive Behavioral Therapy, Emotion Focused Therapy, Family Systems Therapy, Parent Work, Person-Centered Therapy, Play Therapy, Rational Emotive Behavioral Therapy, Reality Therapy, Solution-Focused Brief Therapy, Systems Theory.
-Andrews has been trained and practiced Critical Incidence Stress Debriefing for over 28 years.
-She has provided crisis response services for over 28 years.
-Andrews has also provided clinical supervision in the field for 28 years.
+Anger Management, Cognitive Behavioral Therapy, EMDR Therapy, Emotion Focused Therapy, Family Systems Therapy, Parent Work, Person-Centered Therapy, Play Therapy, Rational Emotive Behavioral Therapy, Reality Therapy, Solution-Focused Brief Therapy, Systems Theory.
+Andrews has been trained in and practiced Critical Incidence Stress Debriefing, provided crisis response services, and has been engaged in clinical supervision for more than 30 years.

 Christine Werner Booher has a Masters degree in psychology from Radford University.
 She is a Licensed Professional Counselor.
 Currently she provides Domestic Violence Abuser treatment;which is approved by the NC Domestic Violence Commission for Yadkin County.
 Mrs. Booher has previously worked as a therapist in both state and private Mental Health Agencies.She has provided individual and group therapy for court ordered clients and provided Intensive Outpatient Treatment Programs in Surry and Yadkin Counties through the Criminal Justice Partnership.
 Mrs. Booher's professional interests include adult mental health issues including depression, anxiety, personality disorders and the chronic mentally ill.
 She has been in practice since 1991.